 The Maine Coon Bengal mix is a cross between the Maine Coon and the Bengal cat breed.
 This cat breed is stunningly beautiful, intelligent, and eccentric.
-Their wild ancestry and intense intelligence, results in a cat with lots of behavioral quirks.
-They enjoy climbing, fetch, walking and even swimming.
+Their wild ancestry and intense intelligence result in a cat with lots of behavioral quirks.
+They enjoy climbing, fetching, walking, and even swimming.

 What Is A Maine Coon Bengal Mix?